marijnkoolen/scholarly-web-annotation-client/discussion/handling-permissions.md

 ### Operations permitted

 The most basic permission is being able to read/see/view an annotation.
-Given that a user can create, retrieve, edit, and remove annotations, it makes sense to have separate permissions for different *operations*, e.g. seeing, changing and removing (**question: should changing and removing be a single operational permission?** [BB: I vote yes]).
+Given that a user can create, retrieve, edit, and remove annotations, it makes sense to have separate permissions for different *operations*, e.g. seeing (reading) and changing or removing (writing).
 This can also be based on the UNIX model for read/write/execute permissions.
 The *execute* operation in UNIX has no meaningful correspondence in the annotation domain, so it can be discarded.

 This results in the following list of requirements:

 + R1: there should be permission levels for owner, group and public.
-+ R2: operation types should have their own permissions.
++ R2: the operation types reading and writing should have their own permissions.
 + R3: ownership should be transferrable.
 + R4: owners should be able to change operation permissions per level and per group.

 ## Permission model